 Unless the parties agree otherwise, the farmer also has a right to take any temporary structures such as hoop houses, equipment, irrigation systems, or other capital that she paid for so long as the removal does not permanently damage the property.
 For example, if the farmer installed a portable shed or greenhouse, she could take it with her.
 If the greenhouse or shed was built on a foundation that was permanently affixed to the ground, it will likely be considered the personal property of the landowner.
 The farmer must compensate the landowner if there are any damages to the property from removing anything.

-Bottom line, the best approach is to be proactive by negotiating with the landowner upfront on issues surrounding lease termination and getting your lease in writing.
+Regarding termination, the best practice is to be proactive by negotiating with the landowner upfront on issues surrounding lease termination and getting your lease in writing.
 This requires thoughtful preparation at the start of your leasing relationship.

 For more tips on negotiating a written lease, check out Farm Commons’ guide, Checklist of Questions to Address in Your Farmland or Ranchland Lease.